vitalscash/monorepo/README.md

 This monorepo contains the VitalsCash ecosystem including indexers, UIs, and utilities.

+## Prerequisites

+### Required Key File
+To access secret files such as UI and landing packages, you need a key file from the maintainers.
+Place it at `./key` in the root of the repository:

 ## Quick Start with Docker Compose

 The easiest way to run the entire stack is using Docker Compose: